AI-Based Cell Design is the Secret to Unlocking Next-Generation Batteries

 The strong development and focus in materials discovery for batteries This is with the hope of a breakthrough where AI can unlock useful combinations of materials which would not have otherwise been considered.
 This materials discovery approach has yielded interesting results in many other areas such as superconductors, and appears highly promising in batteries.
 Effectively, it can be considered as a Lab on steroids.

-An underlooked but critical role for AI is optimising the fundamental battery structure for performance as any improvements here increase benefits.
+An underlooked but critical role for AI is optimizing the fundamental battery structure for performance as any improvements here increase benefits.

 This means understanding structure-property relationships within the cell itself at the electrode level, and then designing and producing the best battery structure for a given demanding application.
 Improvements here would automatically scale up immediately from electrodes to cells to the system level ,supplementing any of the improvements found.